 Once on the island, enjoy a refreshing beverage, tour the church and walk around the tiny island.
 DO NOT eat at the restaurant – read reviews online if you don’t believe me :).

-Head back to the main island of Mljet and continue your bike ride!
+Boat back to the main island of Mljet and continue your bike ride!

 Ride your bikes all the way down to the end of the path.
 The water becomes an even more vibrant blue and you will reach a small beach and viewpoint where the “lake” meets the ocean.
 After soaking in the beauty, head back to the bridge and towards the village of Soline.

 The most quaint fishing village I have ever seen.
 It truly feels like you are in a fairy tale.
 Bike over the bridge and towards the village of Soline.
 Here you will enjoy a tasty lunch with a spectacular view.
 Restaurant or Konoba SO – is “SO” delicious.
 After lunch head back to the main town of Pomena and return your bikes.
-Take a dip in the salt water ocean pool at Hotel Odisej and relax before dinner.
+Take a dip in the saltwater ocean pool at Hotel Odisej and relax before dinner.

 WATCH SUNSET & EAT FRESH SEAFOOD

-Enjoy a nice evening and sunset walking around the cute town of Pomena.
+Enjoy a nice evening and sunset while walking around the cute town of Pomena.
 There are many restaurants along the water.
 If you can, make reservations the morning you arrive, the restaurants do tend to book quickly during high seasons.

 DAY 2: DEPART TO KORCULA